adamankeli/music-data-project/MusicData/README.md

     artisan migrate

-to create the "music" table in the database
+to create the "album, artist and genre" tables in the database

 ** Next, start up the Laravel server using: